szabgab/slides/python/regexes.md

-Fetch numbers that look like 09-1234567 then also fetch +972-2-1234567 and maybe also 09-123-4567
+Fetch numbers that look like 09-1234567 then also fetch +972-2-1234567 and maybe also 09-123-4567 but this #456 is not a phone number

 Check if in a given text passing your network there are credit card numbers....